I am planning to do the Medical Medium Liver Rescue cleanse again.

-This selfie on a rare day when I got 4.5 hours of sleep (!!!) had no filter applied (just extra light used on a foggy day), right before teaching a three-hour, full of high vibes session of The School of Intention feng shui program.
+This selfie on a rare day when I got 4.5 hours of sleep (!!!) had no filter applied (just extra light used on a foggy day), right before teaching a three-hour, full of high vibes session of The School of Intention Professional Feng Shui program.
 The only makeup I have on is mascara and some smudged-on eye shadow and liner and vitamin e oil on my lips.
 I’m still definitely tired looking but, OMG, two weeks before this I would look totally asleep and would have felt like hell if I slept so little.
 (I took a nap after teaching!)

 Even if I’m a little tired, I’m excited.